Finding and Reserving a Space

 You will receive a confirmation email when an administrator accepts a request to reserve a space.
 You will also receive emails for Pearsons AV requests.
 Be sure to review the response and look for any notes that the administrator may have included.

-Once a room administrator has approved your request, you need to register your event to the Master Calendar.
+Once a room administrator has approved your request, you need to register your event to the Campus Calendar.
 Registered events are promoted on the Terrarium, in daily emails, and on campus digital signage.

-Events which do not need promotion do not need to submit their event to the Master Calendar.
+Events which do not need promotion do not need to submit their event to the Campus Calendar.
 Some examples include: departmental meetings, committee or project meetings, candidate interviews, ensemble rehearsals, etc.